The basics of accounting systems, at the very least, should cover the main aspects of a business. These basic aspects are:

 The software and the database should be stable and robust.
-Having software which is unstable and prone to errors or a database which often is prone to corruption will compromise your data, cost you money and cause endless frustration.
+Having a bookkeeping software that is unstable and prone to errors or a database that often is prone to corruption will compromise your data, cost you money, and cause endless frustration.

 It is important that each function and transaction is tracked and that you can find the originating source entry easily.
 This means that any capturing errors can be easily traced and corrected.
 It also makes life easy for your accountant or auditor.

 Month Ends and Year Ends should be quick and simple and there must be the ability to backdate transactions.

 Reports should be easy to extract and be flexible so that you can extract information quickly and in the format you require.
 Extracting statutory reports easily is essential.

 Options to export data to spreadsheets are extremely useful.

 Good accounting support

 Especially in the initial phase and also on an ongoing basis you will need to be able to access support from the vendor.
 This should be available via email, telephone, and remote login.
 It has been said that buying an accounting system is much like getting married.
 You need to be wise and due diligence in your choice of partner.